 Vision Housing are uniquely placed, having strong relationships with landlords and being able to constantly source new private landlords.
 Vision Housing’ ground-breaking work means they are tearing down the barriers surrounding the private rented sector, as well as supporting the needs of landlords and their clients.

-Eliot Brunton, Housing Options Manager at Merton Council, said:
+Message from Eliot Brunton, Housing Options Manager at Merton Council, said: